-The total amount budgeted for this program for FY 2009 in the Division of Student Data Management is \$7,946,163.
+The total amount budgeted for this program for FY 2009 in the Department of Information and Application Services is \$7,473,731.

 Reductions in the budget are necessary to fund higher priority programs.
-There is a reduction of \$96,335 for FY 2009 that includes \$53,960 for consulting services, and \$42,375 for contractual services for mainframe support that is no longer necessary since the discontinued use of the mainframe.
+There is a reduction of \$96,335 in other expenditures that includes \$53,960 for consulting services, and \$42,375 for contractual services for mainframe support that is no longer necessary since the discontinued use of the mainframe.
+Also, as a result of final budget action, there is a reduction of a 1.0 application developer I position and \$87,905 and a 1.0 supervisor and \$115,216 in this program.